bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js-71">71.
 Check if a String is a Palindrome (case-insensitive)</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Check if a given string is a palindrome, considering it case-insensitive.
+<p>Check if a given string is a palindrome, considering it case-insensitive.</p>
 <pre>
 const isPalindromeCaseInsensitive = (str) => str.toLowerCase() ===
 str.toLowerCase().split('').reverse().join('');